rowjay/django-skeleton/README.md

   separate them if you want your log files in a consistent format, and you're using some library that's being rude and doing its own writing to stderr instead of using python logging.

+* For production deployments, using Sentry is highly recommended.
+Add 'raven' to the requirements.txt and uncomment the sentry lines from the example settings file.

 ## Deploying Changes